Optimal transport by a Lagrangian dynamics of population distribution: Results

 \subsection{Dynamical susceptibilities}

-The above equations can be used to estimate the response of local populations to changes in the initial values of the movement process.
+The dynamical equations (\ref{EC1},\ref{EC2}) can be used to estimate the response of local populations to changes in the initial values of the movement process.
+Such information would be useful in providing a measure of dynamical sensitivity and criticality in a movement process.
 Consider for instance the case of variations in the initial velocities $\dot q_a(0)$ and define

-From the dynamical equations (\ref{EC1},\ref{EC2}), we obtain the following recursive relations between the susceptibilities
+From the dynamical equations, we obtain the following recursive relations between the susceptibilities